 - Chewing tobacco,

-- Mouthwashes or breath sprays containing alcohol, and
+- Certain mouthwashes or breath sprays such as Listerine, and

 - Dental work, such as dentures or retainers, that trap (and release) consumed food and liquid.

-2. How mouth alcohol leads to falsely elevated BAC results
+2. How does it lead to falsely elevated BAC results

-When someone consumes anything containing alcohol, some of the alcohol remains in the mucosal linings of the mouth.
-This alcohol dissipates quickly fairly quickly—typically about ten minutes after consumption.3
+When someone consumes anything containing alcohol -- even a small amount of alcohol -- some of it remains in the mucosal linings of the mouth.
+It dissipates quickly fairly quickly—typically about ten minutes after consumption.3

 But it takes 30 minutes or more on average for this alcohol to enter the bloodstream.
-So immediately after consumption, the alcohol is present in the driver's mouth but has not yet raised the drinker's BAC.
+So immediately after consumption, it is present in the driver’s mouth but has not yet raised the drinker’s BAC level.

 How mouth alcohol “tricks” a breath testing machine

-Breath testing devices are meant to measure “alveolar” (deep lung) air.4 The “alveoli” are air sacs located deep within the lungs.
+Breath testing devices are meant to measure alveolar air (deep lung air).4 The “alveoli” are air sacs located deep within the lungs.
 They are surrounded by capillaries, blood vessels no more than 1/1000th of a millimeter thick.

 Capillaries are so thin they allow gases to pass from the lungs into the bloodstream and vice versa.
 This includes alcohol vapor.
 So, a portion of any alcohol in the bloodstream can cross into the lungs.

-When a person blows into a breath testing device, some of this alcohol vapor mixes with the exhaled air.
-The DUI breath testing machine measures this alcohol and mathematically converts the measurement into a roughly equivalent BAC.5
+When a person blows into a breath testing device, some of this vapor mixes with the exhaled air.
+The DUI breath testing machine measures this alcohol and mathematically converts the measurement into a roughly equivalent BAC reading (blood alcohol content).5

 Unfortunately, breath testing machines cannot always distinguish “mouth air” from “alveolar” air.6

 So if there is alcohol in the mouth, it will get mixed into the sample.
-This artificially raises the person's BAC measurement.
+This artificially raises the person’s BAC measurement, possibly above the legal limit.
+Anything at 0.08% or higher is illegal.

 3. Is it possible for someone who did not drink to test positive on a DUI breath test?

 Yes.
-Anything that contains alcohol can leave residual alcohol in the mouth.
+Anything that contains alcohol can leave residual traces in the mouth.
 This can lead to a “positive” DUI breath test.

 Products besides alcoholic beverages that often contain alcohol include cold medicines, chewing tobacco, mouthwashes and breath spray.

-And in rare cases, mouth alcohol can also result from medical conditions such as GERD and acid reflux.
+And in rare cases, elevated BAC can also result from medical conditions such as GERD and acid reflux.
 This is most likely to occur shortly after the alcohol is consumed.7

 Any of these factors can raise a driver’s BAC into the “danger zone” for criminal charges.